One Minute to Twenty Minutes

 Laura’s marriage is going stale until some young strangers intrude, but will Harry be able to rise to the occasion?
 A pandemic love story.

-Had an online reading at Polaris North, 2021.
+Production History: Online reading at Polaris North, 2021.

 This social satire takes place in a zoom session during the Covid nineteen pandemic.
 While the biggest challenge facing most participants is boredom, Person Four is desperately trying to survive in their tiny NY walk-up.
 A dark comedy.